Warsill

 Warsill was historically an extra parochial area.
 It became a civil parish in 1858.
 Today it shares a grouped parish council with Bishop Thornton.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 The toponym, first recorded in 1132 as Warthsala, probably derives from the Old English weard sæl, meaning "watch castle".
-In the Middle Ages there was a grange of Fountains Abbey here, and Warsill Hall Farmhouse, a 17th-century Grade II listed building, now stands on its site.
+In the Middle Ages there was a grange of Fountains Abbey here, later the home of Stephen Proctor.
+Warsill Hall Farmhouse, a 17th-century Grade II listed building, now stands on its site.

+The Abbey Grange at Warsill included a dairy farm, providing milk and cheese to the Abbey, and there were also sheep, with wethers kept over winter.
+In 1526, Peter and Agnes Smyth, employed as the keepers of Warsill, had a plough for arable.